ray-cast/ray-mmd/Materials/README.md

 Emissive
 -------------
-　　You can add a light source in MMD (PointLight or others), And key it as part of emissive of the model, and same color set it to your light source and emissive color
+　　You can add a light source in MMD (PointLight or others), And key it as part of emissive of the model, and the same color set it to your light source and emissive color
 * ##### EMISSIVE_ENABLE
 * ##### EMISSIVE_MAP_FROM
    see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM)